learningsimulator/learningsimulator/joss_manuscript/paper.md

 # Summary

-Learning Simulator is a software for simulating learning phenomena governed by associative learning, applicable for example to animal learning experiments.
-It is primarily targeted to computational and behavior biologists, ethologists, and psychologists, however students/teachers who learn/teach learning phenomena may also find it useful.
+Learning Simulator is a software for simulating learning in animals and humans, as studied for example in experimental psychology and animal cognition research.
+It is primarily intended for computational and behavioral biologists, ethologists, and psychologists, and it can also be useful to students and teachers in these fields.

 <!--
   The input to the program is a text-based script in a simple scripting language.